 - Create a GMAT Study Plan

 GMAT preparation for working professionals requires a lot of time and effort.
 Hence, developing a GMAT study plan helps you organise what you need to do, and when.
 However, ensure your plan is realistic.
 To begin with, create a one-month plan, and come up with a 3-5 step approach.
+Let us have a look at how your study plan would look like.

 - Set aside 1-2 days for each section – Each section of the GMAT requires an equal amount of time for preparation.
 However, the sections you are weaker at may require more effort to learn than your stronger subjects.
 Hence, plan and divide the six days (Monday to Saturday) of the week for each section of the GMAT syllabus.
 You can also set aside more days for the tougher subjects as per your need.
 For example, if you are weak in Quant, allot 2-3 hours for 2 days (Monday and Tuesday) to learn the concepts.
 This way, plan out days for all sections for a month and adhere to the schedule.